jtmoon79/super-speedy-syslog-searcher/Extended-Thoughts.md

 Those syslogs were periodically offloaded onto a busy central NAS that resided in a remote office, where they were further compressed and archived (`.tar` files in `.tar` files).
-I would investigate errors days after they occured.
+I would investigate errors days after they occurred.
 Searching a large amount of syslogs for "everything that happened between _datetime A_ and _datetime A plus five minutes_" was incredibly slow (tens of minutes to hours).